10-3-pursuit/project-solo-full-stack-portfolio/README.md

 To complete the backend application, you will need to build a RESTful server that performs CRUD actions on a single resource.

 1. Your server should incorporate at least one table that includes:
-   - A primary key
+   - A primary key.
-   - At least 7 total fields
+   - At least 7 total fields.
-   - At least 4 different data types are used among those fields
+   - At least 4 different data types are used among those fields.
 1. Your table should have at least two constraints, which can include `DEFAULT` values.
 1. A route exists to:
    1. create new resources.